 Buck's Homestead Bed and Breakfast - Hudson Valley, NY

-Buck's Homestead Bed and Breakfast - "Tradition Lives Here".
+Buck's Homestead Bed and Breakfast in Montgomery, NY.
+"Tradition Lives Here".
 Your escape from the stressful hustle and bustle of the city starts along a quiet stretch of country road just outside the quaint Hudson Valley town of Montgomery New York.

 With wooded areas untouched by the passage of time, you will be driving along the kind of magical country back road that American icons like Woody Guthrie and Pete Seeger celebrated